How to compare lenders for first-time homebuyers

 To help you pinpoint the best mortgage lenders for first-time buyers, here’s an overview of the types of mortgage lenders you can compare:

 - Banks: Banks offer banking, investing and loan products, including mortgages.
-You might opt to work with one of the big banks, such as Bank of America or Chase, or a community or regional bank in your area.
+You might opt to work with one of the big banks, such as Bank of America or Chase, or a local community or regional bank.
 With most banks, you can start the mortgage application process at a branch location or online.
 If you’re already a customer, you might be eligible for a discounted rate or reduced fees on your loan.

 - Credit unions: Similar to banks, credit unions are financial institutions, but you often need to meet membership requirements to join.
 For example, you might need to live in a specific area or work in a specific industry.
 Credit unions typically offer lower mortgage rates for first-time homebuyers and more personalized service, but you might have limited loan options compared to a bank or non-bank lender.